tillitis/tkey-verification/README.md

 ## Creating the vendor public keys file

 The vendor's public key is built into the tkey-verification binary from a text file.
-Note that only 1 single public key is supported currently.

-For each public key, the tag and hash of the verisigner-app binary used when extracting the public key is also provided.
+For each public key, the tag and hash digest of the device app used when extracting the public key is also provided.
 The signing server needs this so that its TKey can have the correct private key when signing.
-Note that these tags per public key are independent and can differ from the tag used for device signing.
+Note that these tags per public key are independent from and can be different from the tag used for device signing.

 A test file is provided in `test-vendor-signing-pubkeys.txt`.
 It contains the default public key of our QEMU machine, given most recent